alexdelorenzo/onhold/README.md

-# 🔊 Play music while and after jobs complete
+# 🔊 Play music while and after shell jobs complete

 `onhold` is a command-line utility that allows you to play music while a long job completes.